lukaszknysak/F5-Access-Policy-Manager-APM-Solution-Guide/README.md

 3. On the 6th request you begin to receive a 429 Too Many Requests response status code

-Section 1.5 - Onboard a New API¶
+**Section 1.5 - Onboard a New API**

 Organizations change.
 With this change, new APIs are introduced requiring modifications to the API Gateway.
 In this section you will learn how to add additional paths.

-Task 1 - Verify no access to API¶
+### Task 1 - Verify no access to API

-From Postman, select the request Request 9: Create DNS Entry
+1. From Postman, select the request Request 9: Create DNS Entry

-Select the Authorization tab
+2. Select the Authorization tab

-Select the previously created User1 token from the Available Tokens dropdown
+3. Select the previously created User1 token from the Available Tokens dropdown

-The Token field is now populated
+4. The Token field is now populated

-Click Send
+5. Click Send

-You receive a 403 Forbidden response status code because the the new API has not been published at the Gateway.
+6. You receive a 403 Forbidden response status code because the the new API has not been published at the Gateway.

-Task 2 - Add the new API path¶
+### Task 2 - Add the new API path

-From the browser, navigate to API Protection >> Profile.
+1. From the browser, navigate to API Protection >> Profile.
 Click Profile to modify the previously created API protection Profile (not the + Plus symbol)

-image48

-Click api-protection
+2. Click api-protection

 image64

-Click Paths
+3. Click Paths

 image65

-Click Create
+4. Click Create

 image66

-The URI /dns
+5. The URI /dns

-Select the Method POST
+6. Select the Method POST

-Click Add
+7. Click Add

 image67

-Click Save
+8. Click Save

 image68

-Task 3 - Test Access to the new path¶
+### Task 3 - Test Access to the new path

-From Postman, select the request Request 9: Create DNS Entry You receive a 200 OK that the endpoint is now published. image102
+1. From Postman, select the request Request 9: Create DNS Entry

+2. You receive a 200 OK that the endpoint is now published.

+image102